22.214.171.124 Qualification for SA

 Self-employed person who does not operate through a company

 Self-employed applicants who do not operate their business through a company and do not have a contract (written or oral) to provide goods or services will not satisfy the definition of work.
-The applicant should be considered for NSA (incapacitated).
+The applicant should be considered for JSP (incapacitated).

 Self-employed applicants who do not operate their business through a company but have a contract (written or oral) to provide goods or services should be asked to provide the written contract or interviewed.
 The terms of the contract need to be examined to determine whether it is a 'contract of service' or a 'contract for service'.
 See 'Recipients who are employed'.